 It has been said that we know more about the surface of the moon, than we do about the oceans here on Earth.
 We have, however, known for a long time that the oceans are vital to the ongoing success of life on this planet.
 And human beings are no different from the marine life in that we rely heavily on them for food and other natural resources.

 Scuba divers use gear that is designed specifically to allow them to travel efficiently underwater.
-Today, scuba divers typically use a combination of mask, snorkel, fins and a wetsuit (or dry suit) in order to explore the oceans depths.
-If you are snorkelling, that's all the gear you are going to need, but if you plan on scuba diving, you are going to need an air tank, regulator, monitor, a buoyancy control device and probably a weight belt.
+Today, scuba divers typically use a combination of mask, snorkel, fins and a wetsuit or dry suit in order to explore the oceans depths.
+If you are snorkelling, that's all the gear you are going to need, but if you plan on scuba diving, you are going to need an air tank, regulator, monitor gauges and probably a weight belt.
 Not to mention some training in how to use it all!

 Scuba diving is a discipline that can be performed by anyone so long as they have completed a registered dive course and have passed the appropriate medical examinations to prove they are safe to dive.
 Before buying gear, it's a good idea to look into a dive instruction centre near you, and get the skills to use it safely first.